MEITREX/common/README.md

 This repository contains utility classes for GITS.

-This repository contains utility classes for tests in GITS.

 ## How to add this repository to your project

 In the `settings.gradle` file, add the following line: